leerob/comprs/docs/decoding.md

 }
 ```

-Decoding support is currently available through the CLI feature and is used for round-trip testing.
+You can access decoding support through the CLI feature.

 ## Summary